alukosdev/ccsp/concepts/business/bcdr.md

 ---
-icon: stop
 label: Business Continuity and Disaster Recovery
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Business Continuity and Disaster Recovery (BCDR)
+# Business Continuity and Disaster Recovery (BCDR)*

 ## Acronyms, Abbreviations, and Initialisms